 The Four Core Benefits of Effective Social Media Marketing

 Before we dive straight into the mechanics of social media marketing, it is important to first understand what the primary benefits are.
-Of course, overarching objectives like “earn more sales” are probably your main motivation for using social media for your business, but let’s try to get more specific.
+Of course, overarching objectives like “earn more sales” are probably your main motivation, but let’s try to get more specific.

 Typically, businesses turn to social media to achieve four core objectives:

 Let’s quickly review each benefit in more detail.

 1. Increasing Company Awareness

 Brand awareness is a crucial component to any marketing plan, and social media provides the perfect way for businesses to showcase their brand to waves of relevant consumers and followers online.
 Posts that provide helpful insight about a company’s operations or clients, that demonstrate how certain products or services work, or that simply educate followers about relevant industry topics are all great ways to elevate your brand.
 Developing brand recognition in this manner ultimately allows for more potential customers to discover your services or products and witness your market expertise.
 A successful social media presence will also foster conversation around a company’s brand and help boost the traffic on a company’s website, which often leads to higher sales, better website SEO scores, larger subscriber lists, and many other advantageous outcomes.

 Each company and their affiliated brand have a story to tell.
 The challenge lies in finding the right story.
 Many companies choose to focus on the backgrounds of their founders to establish authenticity, the value that their product or service provides to customers, or the impact their company has on local communities and employees.
 As these stories are told, social media offers the ideal platform to broadcast them throughout the world.
 By sharing these stories online, it becomes easier for customers to engage and interact with the company and familiarize themselves with the brand, which goes a long way in building trust and appreciation over time and also helps the company manage their reputation and public image.